-First, the committee recommends that CDC should more fully note the history of the SCS study in the introduction and discussion sections of the reports.
-This would include an acknowledgement of the study's original focus on Agent Orange and a discussion of the reasons for not using physical measures of dioxin exposure or more detailed exposure measures based on self-report or military records.
+First, the committee recommenda that CDC should more fully note the history of the SCS study in the introduction and discussion sections of the reports.
+This would include an acknowledgement of the study's original focus on Agent Orange and a discussion of the reasons for not using physical measures of dioxin exposure or more detailed exposure measures based on seif-report or military records.

-Second, the committee recommends that the CDC explicitly acknowledge and discuss alternative explanations for the elevated relative risk associated with Vietnam service found in the NHL study.
+Second, the committee recommends that the CDC explicitly acknowledge and discuss the CDC explicitly acknowledge and discuss for the elevated relative risk associated with Vietnam service found in the NHL study.
 Specifically, the committee suggests that final CDC reports address the problem of multiple comparisons and possible misclassification of Vietnam service, as discussed below: